Crawford Avenue: Oakton Street to Golf Road Phase I Engineering Study

 Welcome!

-This website has been created to provide project information and solicit public comments for the reconstruction of Crawford Avenue from Oakton Street to Golf Road.
-We invite you to explore the webpage and provide your feedback.
+This website has been created to provide project information for the reconstruction of Crawford Avenue from Oakton Street to Golf Road.
+We invite you to explore the website to learn more about the proposed improvement project.

 Project Overview